iluwatar/java-design-patterns/dynamic-proxy/README.md

 }
 ```

 The TinyRestClient class handle all the http communication with a Rest API.
-It is supported by the HttpClient Java library.
+It is supported by the built-in component HttpClient.
 This class is an optional part of the pattern.

 ```java
 public class TinyRestClient {